saulmm/saulmm.github.com/_posts/2015-10-27-Mastering-coordinator.md

 </AppBarLayout>
 ```

-These are all available parameters acording [Google Developers docs](https://developer.android.com/intl/es/reference/android/support/design/widget/AppBarLayout.LayoutParams.html#CONSTANTS).
+These are all the available parameters acording [Google Developers docs](https://developer.android.com/intl/es/reference/android/support/design/widget/AppBarLayout.LayoutParams.html#CONSTANTS).
 Anyway, my recommendation is to always play by example.
-There are some Github repositories with these implementations at the end of this article.
+There are some Github repositories with different implementations at the end of this article.

 ### AppbarLayout flags